Spend $150 for Free Shipping!Shop Now

 Sign up now and receive a 10% discount code valid on your next purchase!

 The statements made within this website have not been evaluated by the US Food and Drug Administration.
-The statements and the products of this company are not intended to diagnose, treat, cure or prevent any disease.
-All Peptide research products on this site are for research and development use only, and not intended for human use.
+The materials offered by this company are not intended to diagnose, treat, cure, or prevent any disease.
+All research materials on this site are for laboratory research and development use only, and are not intended for human use.

 NextGenPeps is a chemical supplier.
 NextGenPeps is not a compounding pharmacy or chemical compounding facility as defined under 503A of the Federal Food, Drug, and Cosmetic act.
 NextGenPeps is not an outsourcing facility as defined under 503B of the Federal Food, Drug, and Cosmetic Act.